15 Insanely AMAZING Day Trips from Merida

 a beach at Progreso

 Unfortunately, Progreso is also where the cruise ships come in.
-I visited during the pandemic when there were no cruise ship crowds, so maybe my impression of the city is a bit skewed.
-Still, if you’re looking for some sun, surf, and seafood, Progreso is a great option.
-I highly recommend eating at Eladio’s Bar and get the grilled octopus.
+I visited during the pandemic when there were no cruise ship crowds, so maybe my impression of the city might be a bit skewed.

-How to get to Progreso from Merida:
+How to Get to Progreso from Merida:

-It’s super easy.
-On Calle 62 there is a bus station called Auto Progreso (Google Maps) devoted solely to taking people to Progreso.
-Buses leave every 20 minutes and cost MXN$21 (US$1) one way.
+Buses leave every 20 minutes and cost MXN$24 (US$1.42) one way.
 The bus will drop you off at a bus station (Google Maps) just a few blocks from the beach.

-How to get back to Merida from Progreso:
+How to Get Back to Merida from Progreso:

 PRO TIP: No one likes to think about insurance, but accidents do happen.
 I highly recommend getting travel insurance.
 During my travels over the past 2 years, I’ve been using SafetyWing for my insurance.
 They’re very affordable for all ages, and digital nomads can use their insurance long-term.